Waiting to connect to microphone

 Why Use This Online Stuttering Aid?

-This DAF software functions as a web-based DAF app, eliminating the need for downloads while providing professional-grade delayed auditory feedback.
+This free DAF software functions as a web-based online stuttering aid, eliminating the need for downloads while providing professional-grade delayed auditory feedback.

 - Accessible at no cost with no premium paywalls.